 7. Classy Krakow

 Not quite as pretty as Prague maybe, Krakow is a stunner in her own right, and with fewer tourists and more locals working and socialising in the centre, there’s a more “lived in” vibe about Poland’s culture capital.
 Whilst girls in summer dresses and eating ice cream on the Royal Way are boons of summer, there are yet more romantic seasons in Krakow.
 Autumn for example welcomes back the students who walk and cycle around the Planty gardens that surround the Old Town on their way to lectures, signalling the start of a new academic and cultural year as the leaves redden.
 Whilst winter is all about huddling (and maybe cuddling) in one of the city’s famous Bohemian cellar cafes with a glass of grzaniec (mulled wine), hot beer or vodka.
 Adding some extra romance to winter there’s the Christmas markets on the main square during December, which, with a bit of luck, will enjoy a light powdering of snow (the toe-blackening freeze of deep winter doesn’t tend to hit until January and February).
-Lots more tips in our Krakow city break post.
+Lots more tips in our Krakow city break post as well as our tips on secret and unusual things to do.

 8. Welcoming Vilnius